mylescarey2019/DormRoommateFinder/TestCases.md

       2. existing student row is found and their existing survey answer rows are found and updated - new survey answer rows are NOT inserted
    2. survey page results
       1. since existing user change survey answers it is likely they will see a different set of 3 matches and/or different order of ranking
-      2. if user enters exact same survey answers expept exact same match results - unless other new users have been added to database since when user last completed the survey
+      2. if user enters exact same survey answers expect same match results - unless other new users have been added to database since when user last completed the survey

 3. user hits Submit but hasn't answered all survey questions
    1. expect modal pop up instructing user to finish survey